Planning a trip? We can help!

 Captain Juel’s Hurricane

-Family owned and operated since 1945, Captain Juel’s Hurricane has stood the test of time by serving their delicious fish sandwich, stuffed grouper and hushpuppies – to name a few.
+Family owned and operated since 1945, Captain Juel’s has stood the test of time by serving their delicious fish sandwich, stuffed grouper and hushpuppies – to name a few.
 The restaurant sits along the Intracoastal Waterway in Little River, SC, and is the perfect place to relax after a long day in the sun.

 Restaurant on Little River Waterfront